 Priority Early Registration for Newcomers

 The Hava Nashira faculty and OSRUI staff are committed to providing the opportunity to attend Hava Nashira and improve songleading and music skills to as many songleaders, music teachers, rabbis, cantors, students and others as possible.
-Therefore, we offer priority early registration to those who have never attended Hava Nashira or who have attended only once before.
-Hava Nashira priority early newcomer registration was held on Thursday, March 6, 2014 at 9 pm Eastern / 8 pm Central / 7 pm Mountain / 6 pm Pacific time for a limited number of spaces in the program, and closed as soon as those spaces were filled.
-Newcomers who were not able to sign up at that time are encouraged to sign up during regular Hava Nashira registration on Sunday, March 9, 2014.
+Therefore, we plan to offer priority early registration to those who have never attended Hava Nashira or who have attended only once before.
+Hava Nashira priority early newcomer registration will be held on a date yet to be determined for a limited number of spaces in the program, and will be closed as soon as those spaces arefilled.
+Newcomers who are not able to sign up at that time are encouraged to sign up during regular Hava Nashira registration.

 Regular Hava Nashira Registration

-Regular registration opened on Sunday, March 9, 2014, at 5 pm Eastern / 4 pm Central / 3 pm Mountain / 2 pm Pacific time.
-(Note that Daylight Saving Time started March 9).
+Regular registration will open on a Sunday yet to be determined in March 2015.
 Applications will be accepted on a first-come, first-served basis until the program is filled.
 The program fills quickly.

 Intensives and Electives.
-The way our courses will be offered in 2014 will be different than in years past.
-You will have the choice of taking two intensives (2.25 hour in-depth learning sessions) and three electives (1-1.5 hour shorter learning sessions).
-We hope this will allow more diversity in offerings from which to choose.
+The way our courses were offered in 2014 was different than in years past.
+Participants had the choice of taking two intensives (2.25 hour in-depth learning sessions) and three electives (1-1.5 hour shorter learning sessions).
+We hope this allowed more diversity in offerings from which to choose.
+Yet to be determined -- the structure of intensives and electives in 2015.

 2014 Intensives 2014 Electives

-Two-part registration -- NEW this year: first you will complete a form that asks for your name, address, email address, phone #s, name of roommate if you want to specify one, number of times you have attended Hava Nashira and your age.
+Two-part registration: first you will complete a form that asks for your name, address, email address, phone #s, name of roommate if you want to specify one, number of times you have attended Hava Nashira and your age.
 After you submit that form, you will have until April 1 to fill out the second part of your registration, indicating your intensive and elective choices, diet issues and other information.
 We hope this will give participants the time to make deliberate choices.

 The fee for Hava Nashira includes lodging, meals and all programming and materials.
 Semi-private housing is available in the Bayit, Lodge and Daniel M. Soref Education and Alumni Center (rooms with 2 twin beds and private or shared bath); and in the Nerenberg Family Center (rooms with 2 twin beds with communal washrooms at the end of the hall).
 Lodging is also available in dormitory cabins (separate for men and women), featuring bunk beds for 24 participants in each cabin, with adjacent washrooms and showers.
 Read more about the various categories of housing .

-The fees for 2014 will be $735 for semi-private housing in the Bayit, Lodge, and Daniel M. Soref Education and Alumni Center; $630 in the Nerenberg Family Center; and $525 for dormitory housing or for those staying off-site.
+The fees for 2014 were $735 for semi-private housing in the Bayit, Lodge, and Daniel M. Soref Education and Alumni Center; $630 in the Nerenberg Family Center; and $525 for dormitory housing or for those staying off-site.
 No private rooms are available.
+2015 fees have not been determined.

 Scholarship Opportunities for Hava Nashira